arangodb/docs/3.10/appendix-deprecated.md

   discouraged.
 Their functionality is already removed, but they still exist to prevent unknown startup option errors.

-- **arangobench test cases**: arangobench provides several test cases that are marked as deprecated.
-These test cases were originally written for internal testing and do not provide much value for end users.
-Therefore they will be removed in a future version of arangobench.
-Whenever a deprecated arangobench test case is invoked, there will be a warning message.

 - **HTTP and JavaScript traversal APIs**: The [HTTP traversal API](http/traversal.html) is deprecated since version 3.4.0.
 The JavaScript traversal module `@arangodb/graph/traversal` is also deprecated since then.
 The preferred way